Find a Lender-Approved Local Conveyancer in Bispham

 • Agreeing the transfer deed

-• Receiving sale proceeds and transferring funds to the vendor, the estate agent and other relevant parties (if relevant)
+• Receiving sale proceeds and wiring funds to the seller, the estate agent and repaying the mortgage (if applicable)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.